clodon2/LeArmObjectFinder/README.md

 ## Infrared Functionality
 The arm can be controlled with a wireless remote using basic infrared commands.
 This allows us to showcase multiple object detection methods and shut off the arm if something goes wrong (unplugging it works too).
 See [IR.ino](Arduino/IR.ino).

-## Sonar
-The original searching method for the arm was with a sonar distance sensor.
-We scan horizontally and see if the distance changes, if it does there is an object there.
-See [sonarFind.cpp](Arduino/sonarFind.cpp) and [sonarFind.h](Arduino/sonarFind.h). **This was deprecated due to the sonar sensor being wildly inaccurate.**

 ## Infrared Distance Sensor
 Distance to objects is determined with a VL53L0/1XV2 IR distance sensor, which is a stunningly accurate and small sensor.
 Implemented with the VL53L0X.h library, we use it for grabbing objects, in the camera pickup algorithm, and the modified sonar sensor search (working with IR).